 The Cash Balance scheme guarantees a minimum cash sum payable at your normal retirement age (which is age 65).
-It also targets, but does not guarantee, discretionary increases each year that your funds remain in the Cash Balance scheme (whether as an employee member or deferred member).
+It also targets, but does not guarantee, discretionary increases each year that your funds remain in the Cash Balance scheme.
+If you are no longer an employee member when you reach age 65 (and haven’t already taken your benefits) we will pay your benefits to you and you won’t get any further increases beyond 65.

 Royal Mail (not the Trustee) sets the policy regarding discretionary increases and may revise it from time.
 The policy is currently to target annual increases in excess of inflation as measured by the Consumer Prices Index.